AustinHackers/austinhackers.github.io/README.md

 characters.

 ### Create/submit pull-request on github.com
+From your github page, navigate to your forked copy of the AHA!
+Website repo.
+Find your new branch that you just created and pushed up to your origin in the previous step.
+Look in the top right corner of the box that shows your source code, is a link that says *Pull Request*.
+Click this and continue on.

 This will automatically reference upstream's master as the branch to land your pull request.

-Once you click Send Pull Request, you'll be on upstream's pull queue
+Once you click Send Pull Request, you'll be on upstream's pull queue.

 ### Wait for your pull-request to land
 Now you must wait to the pull-request to be reviewed and landed by